 Bonding time for dads

-In addition to offering maternity leave, we also give new dads nine-weeks of paid time off to spend with their new babies.
+In addition to offering maternity leave, we also give new dads six-weeks of paid leave to spend with their new babies.

 While on paternity leave, CHG software engineer Kimball Robinson’s newborn ended up in the intensive care unit.
 Although he and his wife tried to juggle time at the hospital and time at home with their other two children, the one thing he didn’t worry about was his job.